Skip to Content

 There she is.
 The height is no joke.

 You’ll run into the bridge’s parking lot on both your way in and/or out of Hoover Dam, and from there, you’ll climb the stairs to the bridge’s scenic pedestrian walkway.
-There’s also a ramp to the bridge, making it accessible to folks that utilize a wheelchair.
+There’s also a ramp to the bridge, making it accessible to folks who utilize wheelchairs.

 Ramp and stairs leading up to the bridge